danish2562022/Microglia_cell_detection/README.md

 # Microglia quantification

-Performance of machine learning model depends on the configuration of hyperparameters.
-Finding the optimal hyperparameters (hypeparameter tuning), could be very time consuming and challenging.

-In this project, we automate the hyperparameter optimization pipeline for classification and regression models.
+In this project, we automate quantification of microglia.

 ## Getting Started

-To know more about Keras Tuner, kindly refer official [docs](https://keras.io/api/keras_tuner/)

 ### Installing